 With Microsoft’s Security Analyzer showing its age, it’s time for an alternative

 Security these days is a constant battle between rapid patching and malicious individuals attempting to find exploits and vulnerabilities in software.
-It’s not hyperbole to say that as soon as the last security hole is patched, the next one is found almost immediately after.
+It’s not hyperbole to say that as soon as the last security hole is patched, the next one is found by hackers who produce new malware almost immediately after.
 These security risks have become the primary threat towards companies both large and small.

 Over the course of the last year, countless exploits have been uncovered at both the software and hardware levels.
 Some of these breaches are so severe they could result in the complete loss of all secure data from infected hosts.
 This isn’t just a concern for small or medium-sized businesses that may have lighter security than large enterprises.
 Anyone can be targeted regardless of size.
 Macy’s had customer’s online data hacked in 2018.
 A third-party support partner resulted in Sears, Kmart, and Delta Airlines customers’ credit card information being stolen, a breach that affected an undisclosed number of individuals.
 Panera Bread, Adidas, UnderArmor, the long list of breaches taking place just in 2018 covers every sector of business across the globe.

 Some estimates place InfoSec breaches as a result of poor patching and routine vulnerability checks as high as 80% of all breaches.
 On paper, patching vulnerabilities sounds like a simple task, but when the individual patch count for any given business can reach high into the thousands, the problem becomes readily apparent.
 Manually managing software, hardware, and configuration vulnerabilities is a nigh impossible task that will inevitably fail.

 Enter the MBSA